neri-Guiller09/lab4/README.md

-# FastAPI API Development with JSON Handling and Versioning

-## Overview

 This repository contains an API developed using FastAPI.
 The API provides endpoints for managing a To-Do List, including versioning, authentication, and HTTP exception handling.
 The implementation follows best practices in API development, including environment variable management.

 ## Features